 Exit of goods from Gaza via Kerem Shalom Crossing

-Several main sectors of Gaza’s economy rely on selling goods outside the Strip, including the textile, furniture, manufacturing, and agriculture industries.
-Since November 6, 2014, Israel has allowed the sale of some Gaza-made and -grown goods in the West Bank.
-On March 12, 2015 Israel also began allowing the sale of some agricultural products from Gaza in Israel, for one year only, due to the Jewish custom of shmita (allowing Jewish-owned agricultural land to lay fallow on a seven year cycle).
+Several main sectors of Gaza’s economy relied on selling goods outside the Strip, prior to the closure, including the textile, furniture, manufacturing, and agriculture industries.
+Nowadays, Israel allows the sale of some Gaza-made and -grown goods in the West Bank and in Israel.
 All goods originating in Gaza are shipped through Kerem Shalom Crossing, between Gaza and Israel.

 Under the AMA, signed in 2005, Israel agreed to allow 400 trucks to leave Gaza daily, according to its estimates regarding Gaza’s export potential.
 In 2005 alone, almost 10,000 trucks left Gaza – most of the goods they were carrying were sold in Israel, about a quarter in the West Bank and the rest overseas.